samutamm/easemesh/docs/user-manual.md

 ```

-2. For only disabling one tracing feature for one mesh service, find the corresponding section, then turn off its switch is enough.
-For example, to shut down one mesh service's Redis tracing feature, you can prepare YAML as bellow and apply it
+1. You can also disable one specific tracing feature by setting `enabled: false` to this feature and `enabled: true` for others.
+For example, to shut down one mesh service's Redis tracing feature, you can prepare YAML as below and apply it

 ```yaml
 tracings: